gilch/hissp/docs/tutorial.rst

     1:2:3:4
     .

-Unlike other keywords, these can be repeated, but (as in Python) a '*' is not allowed to follow '**'.
+Unlike other control words, these can be repeated, but (as in Python) a '*' is not allowed to follow '**'.

 Method calls are similar to function calls::